groc-prog/pyneo4j-ogm/docs/DatabaseClient.md

 await client.register_models_from_directory("path/to/models")
 ```

 This is a crucial step, because if you don't register your models with the client, you won't be able to work with them in any way.
-Should you try to work with a model that has not been registered, you will get a `UnregisteredModel` exception.
+Should you try to work with a model that has not been registered, you will get a `UnregisteredModelError` exception.
 This exception also gets raised if a database model defines a relationship-property with other (unregistered) models as a target or relationship model and then runs a query with said relationship-property.

 If you have defined any indexes or constraints on your models, they will be created automatically when registering them.
 You can prevent this behavior by passing `skip_constraints=True` or `skip_indexes=True` to the `connect()` method.
 If you do this, you will have to create the indexes and constraints yourself.